There are two ways of analyzing memory usage in your application in Unity:

 Unity reserves memory pools for allocations to avoid asking the operating system for memory too often.
 This is displayed as a reserved amount, and how much it uses.

 The areas covered by this are:

-This displays individual Assets and GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+The Profiler also lists memory statistics for some of the most common Asset and GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-Click on a GameObject in the list to view it in either the Project or the Scene viewAn interactive view into the world you are creating.
+When you click on an object in the Assets or Scene Memory list, it’s highlighted in the Project or Scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info

 See in Glossary.